Kinvey/node-mongo-query-shape/README.md

 differ only in the specific values being compared to will have the same shape.

 Options:
-- `shapes` - hash of shape names to use, must contain entries for 'EXACT', 'RANGE' and 'TEST'
+- `shapeNames` - hash of shape names to use, must contain entries for 'EXACT', 'RANGE' and 'TEST'

 ### queryShape.isSame( shape1, shape2 )